KaiserKlayton/lpa_cnn/README.md

 ## **Reproduction**

-To reproduce the experiments with the installed models, call `run/run_routine.py`.
+To reproduce the experiments with the installed models, call `$ bash run_routine.sh`.

 Results are written to `results/`.